jaredly/hindley/Roadmap.md

   - I should highlight the "final" number in a different color, so it's more obvious where we are.
 - [x] also reserve a spot for inferrred variables `: _`

+- [ ] LINE NUMBERS
+  - ok so we should be able to know when we make a new line
+  - and we can pretend that my linebreak after the type of the thing doesn't exist

 ##

 NAVIGATION OK FOLKS